 Before changing your wireless channel, use something like Wi-Fi Analyzer for Android or the inSSIDer utility for Windows.
 They’ll scan the networks in the local area and find the best wireless channel with the least interference.

 If you need to create a wireless network covering a large area, one router may not be enough.
-You’ll have to use multiple routers, but you don’t necessarily want to create separate wireless networks for each individual router.
+While you can use tools designed for the job—like range extenders or mesh networks—you can also use multiple wireless routers if you have extras around.
+But you don’t necessarily want to create separate wireless networks for each individual router.
 With the repeating feature found on many routers, you can have the router join itself to the main network, functioning as a repeater for that network.
 This allows you to create one large Wi-Fi network from many different routers.

 Quality of Service